lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_3.md

 ### Experiment 1 - Optimization with Default Settings

-In Lady H.'s past journey, a real world project often starts from building the prototype, and the prototype often starts with a baseline result which will be compared with the future enhanced solutions.
-To quickly generate the baseline result, an efficient way is to choose 1 or more models and experiment with their default settings.
+In Lady H.'s experience, real-world projects often begin with building a prototype, which typically starts with a baseline result that will later be compared to improved solutions.
+To quickly generate this baseline, an efficient approach is to select one or more models and experiment with their default settings.

-Therefore, Lady H. wanted to test the power of FLAML and Optuna under default settings.
+With this in mind, Lady H. set out to test the capabilities of FLAML and Optuna using their default configurations.

-#### LGBM for Leaves30
+#### LGBM for Dataset Leaves30

-She started with a simple case, using LGBM with default settings to classify the 30-class leaves.
+She started with a simple case, using LGBM (LightGBM) with default settings to classify the 30-class leaves.

-In FLAML, to use defulat settings only need to create an `AutoML` instance with a few mandatory settings such as time budget, validation metric, estimator(s) and log location.
-By settings `n_splits` and `split_type`, in this case it's telling FLAML to run 5-fold cross validation with stratified split.
-As mentioned before, FLAML provides automated decision making between cross validation and holdout, but once the user has made the decision in the AutoML instance, FLAML will obey user's settings.
-In this example, FLAML has to run 5-fold stratified cross validation.
+In FLAML, using the default settings requires only the creation of an `AutoML` instance with a few key parameters, such as the time budget, validation metric, estimator(s), and log location.
+By specifying `n_splits` and `split_type`, FLAML is instructed to perform 5-fold cross-validation with stratified splitting in this case.
+Although FLAML can automatically choose between cross-validation and holdout, once the user specifies the preference in the AutoML instance, FLAML will follow the user's choice.
+In this example, FLAML is set to run 5-fold stratified cross-validation.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/code_flaml_default_df30.png" width="1067" height="290" />
 </p>

-The log file records information in each trial, therefore at the end of the optimization, we can plot its learning curve as below.
-As we can see, it takes less time to make an improvement in the early stage but in the later stage, it takes longer time to further enhance the performance.
+The log file captures information from each trial, allowing us to plot the learning curve at the end of the optimization process, as shown below.
+As we can observe, improvements occur more quickly in the early stages, but as the process progresses, it takes longer to achieve further performance gains.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/learning_curve_default_leaves30.png" width="390" height="273" />